jooby-dev/jooby-docs/docs/mtx1/message.md

 # Message format

-Devices send and receive messages in the following format:
+MTX1 and MTX3 devices send and receive messages in the following format:

 <table>
     <tbody>